Consilium5128/Emotion-Recognition-FER4/README.md

 The accuracy obtained using the parameters of the Paper was 76.12%

-The accuracy obtained without Kfold cross validation and LBP was 65.01%, while that with just Kfold was 83.91% peak accuracy (validation data)
+The accuracy obtained without Kfold cross validation and LBP was 65.01%, while that with just Kfold was 83.91% peak accuracy (validation data).

 The best accuracy obtained by the paper with the JAFFE dataset was 97.65% with an average of 97.18%